tobiasrask/wmbus-client/README.md

 ### Supported meters and readers
-At the moment it supports Kamstrup Multical 21 water meters and AMBER wM-Bus Module AMB8465-M. It should work also with other Amber modules like AMB8426-M, AMB8626-M, AMB3626-M and AMB3636-M.
+At the moment we have support for `Kamstrup Multical 21` water meters and AMBER wM-Bus Module `AMB8465-M`.
+It should work also with other Amber modules like `AMB8426-M`, `AMB8626-M`, `AMB3626-M` and `AMB3636-M`.

 Please contribute to get more readers and meters.

 ## Example application

-This repository contains simple example application to demonstrate how to use reader.
-Application just collects data and prints out the readings.
+This repository contains an example application to demonstrate how to use reader.
+Application collects data and prints out the readings.
-Collected data is also stored to csv log gile.
+Collected data is also stored to csv log file.

-To collect data, run application with command:
+Run application with command:

 ```js
     $ READER_METHOD=collect node run-consumption-example.js
 ```

-This will create a log file using current date timestamp and stores meter telegram.
+This will create a log file using current date as prefix in filename and stores incoming telegrams.

-To analyze overall consumption from old stored log files, you can start app with environement value 'log'.
-This will read telegrams from log files, and prints out the overall consumption from very first telegram to latest one.
+To analyze overall consumption from stored log files, you can start app with environement value 'log'.
+This will read telegrams from log files and prints out the overall consumption from very first telegram to latest one.

-Note: At the moment you need to manually provide a list of log files, see configuarion examples below.

 ```js
     $ READER_METHOD=log node run-consumption-example.js
 ```

+Note: At the moment you need to manually provide a list of log files, see configuarion examples below.

 Example application contains some configuration: